March 20, 2026

 A successful claim considers everything from the cost of medical treatments and lost time at work to the personal, non-financial toll on your well-being.
 Think of it as a comprehensive plan to help you get back on your feet.
 The goal of compensation is to make you “whole” again, at least from a financial standpoint.
 While no amount of money can erase what happened, it can remove the financial burdens that often follow a serious crash, allowing you to focus completely on healing.
 These damages are generally split into two main types: economic, which covers tangible financial losses, and non-economic, which addresses the personal, human cost of the accident.
 We’ll walk through the main types of compensation you can pursue, so you have a clear picture of what a fair settlement should include.

-Covering Medical Bills and Lost Wages
+Getting Reimbursed for Medical Bills and Lost Income

 One of the most immediate financial burdens after an accident is medical care.
 Compensation for a car accident is designed to cover all of your related medical expenses.
 This includes everything from the initial ambulance ride and emergency room visit to surgeries, hospital stays, physical therapy, and any future medical treatment you might need.